 6. Paratrachoma of newborns;

-7. Chlamydial conjunctivitis of a zoonotic nature.
+7. Chlamydial conjunctivitis of zoonotic nature.